david-inf/deep-learning-applications/README.md

 - `mydata.py` utilities for preprocessing and loading the `rotten_tomatoes` dataset from HuggingFace
 - `train.py` train loop

+Try `python lab3/main_extract.py --help` and `python lab3/main_ft.py --help`.
+You'll see that for `main_ft.py` there's the `--view` argument available, that allows to inspect a model given its configuration file via the `--config` argument.

 </details>

 ### :one: BERT as a feature extractor

-Train a simple classifier (LinearSVC and LogisticRegression) on top of BERT sentence representation for sentiment analysis task, this will be the stable baseline which we will try to improve with finetuning.
-See code in `main_extract.py`.
+Train a simple classifier (LinearSVC) on top of BERT sentence representation for sentiment analysis task, this will be the baseline which we will try to improve with finetuning.
+See code in `lab3/main_extract.py`.

 <details>